Seaver College Spring 2021 | April 12 Update

 Please continue to utilize all University resources regardless of your current location.

-These include faculty office hours, Payson Library, the Student Success Center, the Career Center, OneStop, Academic Advising, the Student Care Team, the Office of the Chaplain, the Student Health Center, the Counseling Center, Intercultural Affairs, and the Pepperdine Volunteer Center.
+These include faculty office hours, Payson Library, the Student Success Center, the Career Center, OneStop, Academic Advising, the Student Care Team, the Hub for Spiritual Life, the Student Health Center, the Counseling Center, Intercultural Affairs, and the Pepperdine Volunteer Center.
 All of these offices, functions, and support services are open, eager, and ready

 to support students.
 I especially encourage you to take advantage of the coaching